 Inside: Are you ready to ease your anxiety?
-Do you need a new perspective as you look at this season of tension?
-This E-series “5 Habits When You’re Anxious” is for you!
+Do you need a new perspective to change your tension and change your life?
+This E-series “5 Habits When Anxious” is for you!

 Are you looking for some ways to help you overcome your anxiety from a Biblical standpoint?

 Do you get tired of the endless googling of new ideas and remedies to quiet your anxious mind?

 We don’t want to admit to others that we struggle with anxiety, so we hide it.
 It starts to isolate us, doesn’t it?

 I don’t know about you but I’ve developed some habits conducive to keeping my anxiety present.

 - Need for control

 These patterns have kept me stuck for longer than I want to admit.
 They’ve felt like heavy chains I couldn’t break from.

 Can I reassure you that anxiety affects about 40 million people?